 Today top restaurants are lauded for making wild food into “high cuisine” – but I am inspired by a much older (and heartier) gastronomic tradition.
-One in which dishes like Veloute aux Sorties (nettle soup with potatoes, cream and butter) Poulet au Bon Join Sauce Meliot (chicken in a sweet clover sauce) and Salade de Mache et de Mogettes (lamb’s lettuce and fresh bean salad) were just an everyday part of home cooking.
+One in which dishes like Veloute aux Sorties (Nettle soup with Potatoes, Cream and Butter) and Poulet au Bon Join Sauce Meliot (Chicken in a Sweet Clover Sauce) were just an everyday part of home cooking.

-That’s why my favourite cookbook is the culinary memoir “When French Women Cook”.
-In it eight village women from different geographic regions, share their best loved recipes like Cotelettes D’Agneau Au Cresol De Fontaine (lamb chops in watercress sauce) and Creme De Pissenlits (cream of dandelion soup) and Omelette Aux Chanterelles (pictured in photo above).
+That’s why one of my favourite cookbooks is the culinary memoir “When French Women Cook”.
+Eight village women from different geographic regions, share their best loved recipes like Cotelettes D’Agneau Au Cresol De Fontaine (Lamb chops in Watercress Sauce) and Creme De Pissenlits (Cream of Dandelion Soup) and Omelette Aux Chanterelles.

-I love that these recipes weren’t invented by ‘visionary’ chefs, defined by a philosophy of “seasonally regionally sourced sustainable ingredients” – but by ordinary women as author Madeleine Kamman writes “with worn hands stained by vegetables peeled, parched by work in house, garden or fields, wrinkled by age and experience”.
+I love that these recipes weren’t invented by ‘visionary’ chefs, defined by a philosophy of “seasonally regionally sourced sustainable ingredients” – but by ordinary women with, as author Madeleine Kamman writes, “worn hands stained by vegetables peeled, parched by work in house, garden or fields, wrinkled by age and experience”.

 I’m in awe of these women.
-Women who went to market, picked from kitchen gardens and foraged in fields and forest – every single day.
+Women who went to market, picked from their potagers (kitchen gardens) and foraged in nearby fields and forest – every single day.
 Women with names like Henriette and Eugenie and Magaly, whose formidable knowledge, love and passion for food and the art of cooking, shines on each page.

-And I remember such a woman most fondly.
-I had the pleasure of experiencing her cooking (as well as the best food I’ve ever eaten) during my childhood summers in France.
-There my uncles, aunts and sundry cousins congregated in my grandfather’s alpine chalet for a noisy four-course midday meal prepared by Maria, the housekeeper.
+I remember such a woman most fondly.
+I had the pleasure of experiencing her cooking (the best food I’ve ever eaten) during several childhood summers in France.
+There my uncles, aunts and sundry cousins congregated in my grandfather’s alpine chalet for a noisy four-course midday meal prepared by Marie, the housekeeper.

-Today the traditions of home-cookery, once the basic knowledge of every french housewife, how to pick produce, forage for wild edibles, utilize herbs, marry flavours, make a cream sauce or a stock, even how to roast meat, are no longer passed mother to daughter, but paid for in cooking school.
+Today the traditions of home-cookery, once the basic knowledge of every french housewife, how to pick produce, forage for wild edibles, utilize herbs, marry flavours, make a cream sauce or a stock, are no longer passed mother to daughter, but paid for in cooking school.
 And we have come to a place where we pay – often exorbitantly – to enjoy what was once a simple daily pleasure – field to table fresh food.

-Now don’t get be wrong – I love dining out.
+Now don’t get be wrong – I’m not trying to romanticize the past (or the vast unpaid labour of women who made it all possible!).
+Plus I love dining out.
 And I’d walk a mile for a glorious meal prepared by wild food chefs like Bill Jones or Tom Kral any day.
-But does that mean necessarily mean we can’t enjoy a little more culinary pleasure at home?
+But does that necessarily mean we can’t enjoy a little more culinary pleasure at home?

-For Henriette, Eugenie, Magaly and Maria, harvesting, preparing, cooking and eating were not onerous chores to be squeezed in between cleaning the house and doing the laundry.
-They were social occasions, important breaks in busy working days – just as busy as ours.
-Theirs was a time when, as Kamman writes ”dinner tables were islands for animated conversation” and good food – well, that was an unquestionable fundamental pleasure of everyday life.
+For Henriette, Eugenie, Magaly and Marie, harvesting, preparing, cooking and eating were not onerous chores to be squeezed in between cleaning the house and doing the laundry.
+Meals were important breaks in busy working days – and let’s not kid ourselves – their days were just as busy as ours.
+For them, as Kamman writes ”dinner tables were islands for animated conversation” and good food was an unquestionable fundamental pleasure of everyday life.